JohnLCaron/rlauxe/docs/Developer.md

 1. A git client that is compatible with GitHub.
 2. **Java 21+**.
 Install as needed, and make it your default JVM when working with rlauxe.
-3. The correct version of Gradle and kotlin will be installed when you invoke a gradle command.
+3. The correct version of Gradle and Kotlin will be installed when you invoke a gradle command.
 4. You need internet access to download the dependencies.